International Cultic Studies Association: Publications

-Cultic Studies Review

-In 2001, publication of the Cultic Studies Journal ceased, and the AFF began publishing the Cultic Studies Review as an online journal with triennial print editions.
+In 2001, publication of the Cultic Studies Journal and The Cult Observer ceased, and the AFF began publishing the Cultic Studies Review as an online journal with triennial print editions.
 In 2005, the final AFF published edition of Cultic Studies Review was released.
 Subsequent editions were published by the International Cultic Studies Association until 2010.

-International Journal of Cultic Studies
+They have published the ICSA Today magazine since 2010.

-In 2010, the first print and online editions of the International Journal of Cultic Studies were published online, as a self-described "refereed annual journal that publishes scholarly research on cultic phenomena across a range of disciplines and professions".
+In 2010, the first print and online editions of the International Journal of Cultic Studies were published.
+The journal ceased in 2019.
+In 2020, they launched the International Journal of Coercion, Abuse, and Manipulation.

 Reception

+The former AFF's participation in the hysteria over Satanism has been criticized.
+Writer Debbie Nathan called the American Family Foundation a "conservative group that distrusts nonmainstream religions", and criticized their accusations that such groups broke up "traditional families" and their belief in Satanic ritual abuse.
+James T. Richardson wrote that they were one of several anti-cult groups at this time to "mix their usual message about brainwashing and mind control in religious cults with a heavy dose of atrocity tales and myths about satanism".
 Scholars George D. Chryssides and Benjamin E. Zeller wrote that while material from its earlier journals and material under the AFF had been sometimes criticized, its material from the International Journal of Cultic Studies was better regarded and included contributions from well-known academics.

 Bryan Edelman and James T. Richardson state that China has borrowed heavily from Western anti-cult movements, such as ICSA, to bolster their view of non-mainstream religious groups, and so the support campaigns of oppression against them.
 In a previous article Richardson and Marat S. Shterin said that Western anti-cult organizations, including the CSA, had been a source of anti-cult material in Russia.

-The former AFF's participation in the hysteria over Satanism has been criticized.
-Writer Debbie Nathan called the American Family Foundation a "conservative group that distrusts nonmainstream religions", and criticized their accusations that such groups broke up "traditional families" and their belief in Satanic ritual abuse.
-James T. Richardson wrote that they were one of several anti-cult groups at this time to "mix their usual message about brainwashing and mind control in religious cults with a heavy dose of atrocity tales and myths about satanism".

 In their book Cults and New Religions: A Brief History, sociologists Douglas E. Cowan and David G. Bromley describe the ICSA as a "secular anticult" organization.
 They claim that the ICSA provides no indication of how many of its cult characteristics are necessary for a group to be considered "cultic," and that the checklist creators do not adequately define how much of certain practices or behaviors would constitute "excessive," nor do they provide evidence that any of the practices listed are innately harmful.
-Cowan and Bromley also allege that the ICSA’s list is so broad that even mainstream religious movements such as Buddhism, Evangelical Protestantism, Hinduism, and the Roman Catholic Church could fall within the criteria.
+Cowan and Bromley also state that the ICSA’s list is so broad that even mainstream religious movements such as Buddhism, Evangelical Protestantism, Hinduism, and the Roman Catholic Church could fall within the criteria.